MrPlatwnas/Quoridors-Engine/README.md

 Now you can run the command: **> tutorial**, inside the engine to learn how to control it.

 ## The purpose of the Project
 This project is part of the course "Introduction to Programming" at the National and Kapodistrian University of Athens at the Departure of Informatics and Telecommunications.
-However, some of the features of the engine are not part of the course.
+However, now it's a standalone project.

 ## How to contribute
 ###Add something new